pedrolemos4/labcib/M1/ReportLab1.md

 As requested, this introduction describes all files that are delivered, as well as execution instructions for each of them where applicable.
 We have also compiled the requested [TARGETS folder](./TARGETS/), whose contents will be expanded further on this report.

+Before proceeding any further, the vending machine used in this assignment is **Vending Machine 6**.

 The included files and directories are the following:
 - [findLength.py](findLength.py): script used in Target 1 to obtain the length of the developer's password.
     - Before executing, it's necessary to verify to which port the Arduino is connected, and on Linux systems it's also necessary to grant execution permissions on that device.
 The path used for all of the scripts was `/dev/ttyUSB0`, but this can be different on other computers.